For those of you who are still listening,

 Like many other things, this has started to annoy me.
-It baffles me why anyone would use idioms from 90 years ago without batting an eyelash.
-Below are a few favorites that I regularly encounter, my take on them, and hopefully some info on where they originate from.
+It baffles me why anyone would use idioms from 90 years ago without batting an eyelash ( I mean where did that one come from?
+Do eyelashes bat?).
+Below are a few favorites that I regularly encounter, my views on them, and hopefully some info on where they originate from.

 This is up there, how is this still being used today?
 You can thank Andrew Marvell who said this back in 1672.
 That’s a full 346 years of idiots using this idiom which doesn’t fill me with joy as a starting point.